This country-specific Q&A provides an overview of Environment laws and regulations applicable in Mexico.

 The right to enjoy a healthy environment is enshrined in the Mexican Constitution.
 Article 4 states that every person has a right to a healthy environment for his or her development and wellbeing and that the government must ensure that this right is afforded and protected.

-All man-made activities that may adversely affect the environment and public health, must comply with federal and state environmental laws.
-There are currently many laws, regulations and standards in place that regulate different environmental matters, such as environmental impact, air quality, water and wastewater, hazardous and non-hazardous waste as well as flora and fauna protection, among others.
+All man-made activities that may adversely affect the environment and public health, must comply with federal and state environmental laws, regulations and standards.
+There are currently many regulations in place that oversee different environmental matters, such as environmental impact, air quality, water and wastewater, land use, hazardous and non-hazardous waste as well as flora and fauna protection, among others.

 All of Mexico’s 32 states have enacted their own environmental laws and regulations, because certain activities that may produce environmental effects or that mandate environmental permits, require state oversight.

-In the area of international law, Mexico is a party to several environmental treaties, such as the Paris Climate Agreement, the North American Agreement on Environmental Cooperation with the United States and Canada, the Agreement on Cooperation for the Protection and Improvement of the Environment in the Border Area (also known as the “La Paz Agreement”) with the United States, the Marpol Protocols to Prevent Pollution from Ships, and the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal.
+Mexico is also a party to several environmental treaties, such as the Paris Climate Agreement, the North American Agreement on Environmental Cooperation with the United States and Canada, the Agreement on Cooperation for the Protection and Improvement of the Environment in the Border Area (also known as the “La Paz Agreement”) with the United States, the Marpol Protocols to Prevent Pollution from Ships, and the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal.

 More than 100 environmental standards have been developed and published by the federal government.
-These standards (referred to as Mexican Official Standards or NOMs) provide technical guidelines that help laws and regulations to be complied with, because they establish maximum allowable limits in the area of water quality, air emissions and soil or groundwater contamination.
-They also help determine whether a waste is hazardous or not or whether a site needs to be remediated if there is soil contamination.
+These standards (referred to as Mexican Official Standards or NOMs) establish technical guidelines that help laws and regulations to be complied with, because they establish maximum allowable limits in the area of water quality, hazardousness of waste, air emissions and soil or groundwater contamination.
+They also help determine whether a site needs to be remediated if there is soil contamination.

 Environmental damage is defined by the Liability Law as any “adverse and measurable loss, change deterioration, detriment, affectation or modification of habitats, ecosystems, natural resources and elements, their chemical physical or biological conditions, of their interaction as well as of the environmental services they provide”.
 They key components of this definition is that damage needs to be adverse and measurable.
-It is also worth mentioning that no environmental damage is deemed caused if it is reported in advance to authorities when applying for an environmental impact permit, or if the maximum allowable pollutant limits established in applicable standards are not exceeded.
+It is also worth mentioning that the Liability Law establishes an exception to the general definition, by providing that no environmental damage is deemed caused if it is reported in advance to authorities when applying for an environmental impact permit, or if the maximum allowable pollutant limits established in applicable standards are not exceeded.
+However, if specific requirements contained in an environmental permit are not met, the environmental damage exception may not apply.

 Who are the primary environmental regulatory authorities in your jurisdiction?
 To what extent do they enforce environmental requirements?